FOS Favourite Mad Mike Whiddett can be caught melting tyres in his incredible collection of cars (and trucks) up the hillclimb

 A 20m woodland rue, from Halnaker to Lavant, was planted by our forestry teams & volunteers, featuring native species like oak, beech, & hornbeam

-With incredible views from the balcony or private garden, the Salvadori pavilions are one of the most desirable vantage points on the circuit
+With incredible views from the balcony and private garden, Salvadori is one of the most desirable vantage points on the circuit - perfect for larger groups looking to have an unforgettable day.

-Positioned along the famous Goodwood chicane, the Salvadori is an enviable spot for exclusive entertaining, where the flat-out wheel-to-wheel racing reaches full-tilt as drivers come into the final corner.
+Positioned along the famous Goodwood chicane, the Salvadori is an enviable spot for exclusive entertaining and larger group bookings, where the flat-out wheel-to-wheel racing reaches full-tilt as drivers come into the final corner.
 With a private Salvadori pavilion you can craft a customised experience for your guests.
 Excellent service, charmingly immersive moments and delicious food make for a memorable day of effortless entertaining.
-What’s more, excitement is guaranteed as world-class drivers battle it out on the track and your guests take in the action from the balcony or the garden area, two of the most desirable vantage points on the circuit.
+What’s more, excitement is guaranteed as world-class drivers battle it out on the track and your guests take in the action from the balcony or the garden area, two of the most advantageous view points on the circuit.

 With superb views of the final corner, you can enjoy a full day of thrilling track action.

 Raise a glass of Veuve Clicquot NV to an exceptional Revival experience.
-Outstanding hospitality is the order of the day – from breakfast through four course lunch to afternoon tea – all to be enjoyed in an incredible setting.
+Outstanding hospitality is the order of the day – from breakfast through to four course lunch followed by afternoon tea – all to be enjoyed in an incredible setting.

 Located in the heart of the event, the Salvadori puts you only steps away from paddocks full of marvels of historic racing, not to mention the lively entertainment of the Richmond Lawn.